Contact: Amanda Sanfilippo | (305) 375-5436 | amandas@miamidade.gov

 Maximum Awards: $7,500 / $15,000

-South Florida Cultural Consortium Fellowship Program offers the largest regional, government-sponsored artists’ grants in the United States, awarding $15,000 and $7,500 fellowships to resident visual and media artists from the counties of Broward, Martin, Miami-Dade, Monroe, and Palm Beach.
-Since it was established in 1988, the Consortium has awarded close to $2 million in fellowships to over 200 artists.
-In addition to receiving the grant, the artists take part in an exhibition hosted and organized by a visual arts institution in one of the five counties.
+The South Florida Cultural Consortium Grant Program offers one of the largest regional, government-sponsored artists' grants in the United States, awarding $15,000 and $7,500 grants to resident visual and media artists from the counties of Broward, Martin, Miami-Dade, Monroe, and Palm Beach.
+Since it was established in 1988, the Consortium has awarded over to $4 million in grants to over 300 artists.
+In addition to receiving the grant, the artists take part in an exhibition hosted and organized by a visual arts institution in one of the five counties, and since 2019, artworks by Miami-Dade based artists are acquired and accessioned for the Art in Public Places Collection.

 Applications are now available.
 Click here to access.